Tony Evans (Australian footballer, born 1969)

 Tony Evans (born 14 June 1969) is a former Australian rules footballer who played with West Coast in the AFL during the 1990s.
 He was named on the forward line on West Coast's 'Team of the Decade'.
-While statistically he had an unremarkable career, he is remembered for his brilliant performances in the club's first two premierships in 1992 and 1994, where he collected 20 disposals and three goals, and 17 disposals and three goals respectively.
+While statistically he had an unremarkable career, he is remembered for his brilliant performances in the club's first two premierships in 1992 and 1994, where he collected 23 disposals and three goals, and 20 disposals and three goals respectively.
+In the WAFL, he kicked 116 goals from 75 games and was a two-time premiership player with Claremont.